sifis-home/sifis-generate/README.md

 # sifis-generate

-This tool generates either a new project for some build systems or configuration files for some Continuous Integration with the use of templates.
+This tool generates either new projects for some build systems or configuration files for some Continuous Integration with the use of templates.

 Templates define the layout for a project and allow developers to insert data